-Where should I keep my medicine?
+Where should I keep my medication?

-Keep out of the reach of children.
-This medicine can be abused.
-Keep your medicine in a safe place to protect it from theft.
-Do not share this medicine with anyone.
-Selling or giving away this medicine is dangerous and against the law.
+Keep out of the reach of children and pets.
+This medication can be abused.
+Keep it in a safe place to protect it from theft.
+Do not share it with anyone.
+It is only for you.
+Selling or giving away this medication is dangerous and against the law.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy